Connect to your story - zoom in and focus.

 Hook the reader with a premise that you'll expand on in your narrative.
 Think about your set-up.
 How are you going to activate your writing?

-In the body paragraphs, follow up on your premise in specific ways.
+Then, follow up on your premise in specific ways.
 What did you promise to write about in your opener?
 Think about the story of your essay and include essential details.

 Sum up the vision of your story.
 Does it lead to an epiphany, breakthrough or insight?